nalgeon/redka/README.md

 -   Standalone Redis-compatible server: [installation](docs/install-standalone.md), [usage](docs/usage-standalone.md).
 -   Go module for in-process use: [installation](docs/install-module.md), [usage](docs/usage-module.md).

+## Storage

+Redka can use either SQLite or PostgreSQL as its backend.
+It stores data in a [SQL database](docs/persistence.md) with a simple schema and provides views for better introspection.

 ## Performance

-According to the [benchmarks](docs/performance.md), Redka is several times slower than Redis.
-Still, it can do up to 100K op/sec on a Macbook Air, which is pretty good if you ask me (and probably 10x more than most applications will ever need).

-Redka stores data in a [SQLite database](docs/persistence.md) with a simple schema and provides views for better introspection.
+Redka is not about raw performance.
+You can't beat a specialized data store like Redis with a general-purpose relational backend like SQLite.
+However, Redka can still handle tens of thousands of operations per second, which should be more than enough for many apps.

+See the [benchmarks](docs/performance.md) for more details.

 ## Contributing

 Contributions are welcome.
 For anything other than bugfixes, please first open an issue to discuss what you want to change.

-Be sure to add or update tests as appropriate.
+Make sure to add or update tests as needed.

 ## Acknowledgements